tyrannotorus/c-trimui-trimpod-classic-pak/README.md

 ## Dev Disclaimer

-While I am a 10+ year industry veteran, note this project has been human-directed as far as top-down architecture, but 100% slop-coded at the ground floor.
-I've done my best to ensure professional standards, but I make not guarantee of the line-by-line quality like I would my own work.
+While I am a 10+ year industry veteran, note this project has been human-directed as far as architecture, but 100% slop-coded.
+I've done my best to ensure professional standards from a high-level, but make no guarantee of "thoughtfully-engineered work line by line" at a low-level.
 Thus is the warning, so beware when forking.
 Here may be dragons.

 ## Supported Platforms